aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 ## Cluster

-An `EcsCluster` or `FargateCluster` defines a set of instances to run your tasks on.
-If you create an ECS cluster, an AutoScalingGroup of EC2 instances running the right AMI will implicitly be created for you.
+An `EcsCluster` or `FargateCluster` defines the infrastructure to run your tasks on.
+If you create an ECS cluster, an AutoScalingGroup of EC2 instances running the latest ECS Optimized AMI will implicitly be created for you.

 You can run many tasks on a single cluster.